andrzejenne/di-bootstrap-oddin/README.md

 # di-bootstrap-oddin
-DI Bootstrap support for Oddin
+DI Bootstrap support for Oddin on PHP7.4